greenled/portainer-stack-utils/README.md

 This is particularly useful for CI/CD pipelines using Docker containers.

-- `ACTION` ("deploy" or "undeploy", required): Whether to deploy or undeploy the stack
+- `ACTION` ("deploy", "undeploy" or "list", required): Whether to deploy , undeploy or list the stack/s
 - `PORTAINER_USER` (string, required): Username
 - `PORTAINER_PASSWORD` (string, required): Password
 - `PORTAINER_URL` (string, required): URL to Portainer